bbcf/bbcflib/doc/tutorial_bFlatMajor.rst

 The **track** library from the **bbcflib** package reads track-like files and returns iterators ("streams") over the data (see **track**'s :doc:`tutorial <tutorial_track>` and :doc:`documentation <bbcflib_track>`).
 Usually, one wants to modify this data through a sequence of manipulations before writing it back.
-**bFlatMajor** provides a collection of useful functions that take streams as input and perform common manipulations such as concatenate, intersect or reorder.
+**gfminer** provides a collection of useful functions that take streams as input and perform common manipulations such as concatenate, intersect or reorder.

 Before starting